eljuanchosf/samsung-cf-training/day2/005_using_the_uaac_client.md

 To each one of these commands, the UAAC will respond with a `success` message.
 Now, your new user is an `admin`!

+Take a look at the [UAA scopes](https://docs.cloudfoundry.org/concepts/architecture/uaa.html#uaa-scopes) and what they mean.